bpicinato/MonArch/README.md

 conda activate monarch
 ```

 If you do not want to use Conda to install all the requisites (**not recommended**), below is a list of all the dependencies of MonArch.
-Be aware tat you might need to change how the programs are called in the main monarch.sh script since it assumes that the dependencies were installed with Conda.
+Be aware that you might need to change how they are called in the main `monarch.sh` script since it assumes that the dependencies were installed with Conda.
+The versions listed are the ones used in MonArch; other versions of the dependencies might work, but they were not tested.

+- Python v=3.10
+- Python libraries
+  - sys
+  - os
+  - BioPython
+  - datetime
+- Blast v=2.10.1
+- GNU Parallel v=20160822

 # Outputs
 - details of the outputs